StephenHogsten/TableTopSwap2/README.md

   - [X] paper sketch out the pages
   - [X] decide on components
   - [X] where does the state live?
-  - [ ] build out unstyled pages for games
+  - [X] build out unstyled pages for games
+  - [ ] rely on router instead of state
   - [ ] build out unstyled pages for trades
   - [ ] build out remaining unstyled pages
-  - [ ] rely on router instead of state
   - [ ] connect them together
   - [ ] is the only problem with proxying being offline?
+  - [ ] build out jest tests?
 - [ ] build user shell
   - [ ] how do you log in with single page react?
 - [ ] Add APIs